voxpupuli/voxpupuli.github.io/_posts/2021-06-12-voxpupuli-migrating-from-freenode-to-libera.md

 In the summer of 2021 a lot happened around freenode.
 The IRC network is now maintained by new people.
 As a consequence many open source communities migrated their channels to [Libera.chat][lb].
-Many freenode staffs resigned and published resignation letters with background information.
+Many freenode staff resigned and published resignation letters with background information.
 One from fuchs is available [here][fuchs], one from amdj can be found [here][amdj].
 Freenode published a [counterstatement][cs].
 Many former freenode staff member now